Improving the Quality of Lidar Data in Global Mapper

 Broadly speaking, the process of improving point cloud data falls under two categories: editing and filtering.
 Editing typically involves updating the characteristics of individual points or, as is more likely, a selected group of points, while filtering infers the removal of points that are not needed or that are deemed to be erroneous.
 Often, these two procedures are applied in tandem.

 The most common editing procedure applied to point cloud data is applying or updating the classification values to reflect the type of surface represented.
-The standard classifications available within the lidar format specification include ground, building, low, medium, and high vegetation, and water, along with numerous others.
+The most common classifications available within the lidar format specification include ground, building, low, medium, and high vegetation, and water, along with numerous others.
 In some point clouds, especially those created from photogrammetric analysis, all of the points will be initially unclassified, and in order to perform any type of systematic analysis, relevant classifications will need to be applied.

 In each of these procedures, the coordinates and/or the elevation assigned to each point will be updated to reflect the shift.
+For more information on improving the positional accuracy of point clouds, check out this article.

 Almost without exception, a point cloud will need to be filtered before beginning any analysis, surface generation, or feature extraction workflow.
 The filtering process can be based on the geographic extent of the data or, more commonly, on its inherent attributes or characteristics.